Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Using a simple PDF as a digital menu

 Uploading a PDF with a QR is not having a digital menu.
-It's awkward to read on mobile, can't be updated in real time and offers no interactive features.
+It's uncomfortable to read on mobile, cannot be updated in real-time, and offers no interactive functionality.

 2